 Named for America’s Foremost Play Scholar

-Brian Sutton-Smith is one of the foremost play scholars of the last 100 years.
-His The Ambiguity of Play (1987) stands alongside Johann Huizinga’s Homo Ludens (1938) and Roger Caillois’s Man Play and Games (1961) as a touchstone of play theory.
-For more than half a century, in more than 350 books and articles, Sutton-Smith has led or synthesized all the major advances in play studies.
+Brian Sutton-Smith (1924–2015) was one of the foremost play scholars of the last 100 years.
+His The Ambiguity of Play (1997) stands alongside Johann Huizinga’s Homo Ludens (1938) and Roger Caillois’s Man Play and Games (1961) as a touchstone of play theory.
+For more than half a century, in more than 350 books and articles, Sutton-Smith led or synthesized all the major advances in play studies.
 His collected works, papers, and personal library are a key element of the Brian Sutton-Smith Library and Archives of Play, and they symbolize the import of its holdings.

 The holdings of the Brian Sutton-Smith Library and Archives of Play encompass a broad range of materials and play-related topics, including collections gathered and cared for through the work of The Strong’s International Center for the History of Electronic Games.
 The collections are especially strong in regard to the history of toys, dolls, video games, other electronic games, board games, and puzzles.
 Also included are significant holdings reflecting the work of leading American scholars and educators in the fields of play and early childhood education.